 Some cactus fungi, like soft rot, can be treated, and your cactus restored.
 If you manage to catch the infection quickly enough, you can spray your cactus with a copper fungicide, applying it directly to surface cuts or openings according to the product's instructions.

 For other cactus fungi, like cactus anthracnose, it may be necessary to cut out the affected area.
 Put on cut-resistant gloves and use a sterile knife, whose blade has been dipped in rubbing alcohol, to cut around the infected area.
 When excising the lesion, cut beyond its margins into healthy tissue to help ensure you've fully removed the infection; then throw away the removed part.
 Keep the cut area dry for several days until it forms a callus.
-A copper fungicide can help stop cactus anthracnose spread.
+A copper fungicide can help stop cactus anthracnose from spreading.

 There are some cactus fungi, however, that can't be successfully treated.
 Cacti infected with dry rot, cotton root root, sunscald and charcoal spot, for example, should be completely removed and destroyed.